Code-Institute-Submissions/jamesigibbs-JGoutdors.ms2/README.md

 [Balsamiq File](assets/files/Milestone2.bmpr)

 I then created a second design using adobe XD which included the colours and images for the project as well as the fonts I would use and the pixel measurements for spacing and sizing.
 Adobe XD allowed me to create a detailed mobile and desktop design.
-I mostly stuck to this plan however a changed a few small things so they would work better in the browser.
+I mostly stuck to this plan however I changed a few small things so they would work better in the browser.

 ![XD Screenshot Home](assets/img/README/xd-home.PNG)
 ![XD Screenshot Booking](assets/img/README/xd-book.PNG)